Enjoy world-famous Sicilian food while visiting the best heritage sites

 Marsala: Villa Favorita bungalow (night 3)

-In Marsala, we stay at the Villa Favorita resort.
-It was built by wine entrepreneur Salvatore Amodeo in 1860 and we typically stay in simple igloo-style accommodations within the property.
+In Marsala, we stay at the Villa Favorita resort (above).
+The Villa Favorita resort was built by wine entrepreneur Salvatore Amodeo in 1860 and we typically stay in igloo-style accommodations within the property.
 There’s also a pool with loungers, plus plenty of green space to wander.

 Agrigento: Hotel della Valle (night 4)